-Most importantly you should avoid walking on the grass while it's waterlogged as this will make things worse.
+Most importantly you should avoid walking on the grass while it’s waterlogged as this will make things worse.
+This rule is similar to the rule for when you first lay the turf, of which we have a great blog post here.

 Aerating the lawn will help to improve drainage and will add air into the soil which will improve the conditions for the grass roots to live in.
 You can aerate the lawn by either spiking the lawn with a garden fork or aerator shoes, or by using a hollow tine aerator.
 The best tool will depend on the severity of your lawn’s waterlogging, and the type of soil you are dealing with.